devizer/w3top-bin/README.md

 Here is a build tool for w3top, an HTTP-based monitoring and benchmarking tool based on KernelManagementJam

-Live demo: on the throttled Xeon with 592M RAM, on the Orange PI board
+Live demo: on the throttled single-core Xeon with 592M RAM, on the Orange PI board

 ### Supported OS are provided by dotnet core
 - Debian 8 & 9, Ubuntu 14.04 ...
 19.04